LiamFallon213/DnD/NPC's/Plot Important NPC's/Atara.md

 Some notable

-Trolled a duke by taking a hit contract on a mistress then introduced them to their wife.
+Trolled a duke by taking a hit contract on a mistress then introduced the mistriss to the dukes wife.